A-Alhammadi/Blockchain/earlyreadme.txt

 Truffle Migrate:

-Navigate to your Truffle project directory in your terminal or command prompt.
+Navigate to your Truffle project directory in command prompt.
 Run truffle migrate to deploy your contracts onto the Ganache blockchain.

-Start a Local HTTP Server:
+Start local HTTP Server:

 Navigate to your frontend project directory in the terminal.